 Recommended solution (Linux)

-If your system language is not set to English when the CrashPlan app is installed, the application starts and backs up but fails to open after rebooting the computer.
+If your system language is not set to English when the CrashPlan app is installed, the application starts and backs up but fails to open after rebooting the device.
 To ensure that the CrashPlan app is able to open after rebooting:

 - Uninstall the CrashPlan app.